 Applications context spans from the smart power grid to smart buildings, environmental monitoring, monitoring of civil structures, industrial control and intelligent transportation systems.
 Besides theoretical advances, all activities offer to opportunity to interact with partner companies.
 Furthermore, experimental facilities are available for testing in the real world.

-Micro and nano electronic devices for embedded systems Scientific Supervisor: Prof. Marco Faccio
+Micro and nano electronic systems and devices for ICT and energy efficiency Scientific Supervisor: Prof. Carlo Cecati

-The development of innovative and increasingly complex ICT systems must be accompanied by a more effective and efficient ability to specify, design, simulate, implement and validate micro and nano electronics integrated systems.
-Indeed, it is needed to be able to manage the increase of functional complexity on-chip with the performance improvement and the reduction of power dissipated on chip and in the overall system.
+The development of innovative and increasingly complex ICT systems must be accompanied also by a more effective and efficient ability to specify, design, simulate, implement and validate micro and nanoelectronics integrated systems.
+Indeed, it is needed to be able to manage the increase of functional complexity on-chip with the performance improvement and the reduction of power dissipated on-chip and in the overall system.
 These objectives are often in marked contrast between them.
 In fact, they may be pursued only through complementary and cooperating innovative strategies.
 Some of these strategies aim to keep as much as possible a unified and technology independent (i.e. mainly HW vs SW) view of the system under development.
 Other complementary strategies introduce the possibility to model, at a higher level of abstraction, devices and systems while still keeping models linked to the technology layer.
-It is therefore of critical importance to develop innovative methodologies and tools for modeling and development of HW/SW on-chip systems (EDA tools, rapid prototyping, benchmarking, etc.).
+It is therefore of critical importance to develop innovative methodologies and tools for modeling and developing HW/SW on-chip systems (EDA tools, rapid prototyping, benchmarking, etc.).